truenas/documentation/content/SCALE/GettingStarted/Configure/FirstTimeLogin.md

 By default, TrueNAS uses the host name and domain **truenas.local**.
 To change the host name and domain in the web interface, go to **Network** and click **Settings** on the **Global Configuration** widget.

-To access the web interface using an IP address, either use the DHCP-assigned IP address displayed at the top of the Console Setup menu after installing SCALE or use the static IP address you assigned using the [Console Setup menu]({{< relref "/SCALE/GettingStarted/install/ConsoleSetupMenuSCALE.md" >}}).
+To access the web interface using an IP address, either use the DHCP-assigned IP address displayed at the top of the Console Setup menu after installing TrueNAS or use the static IP address you assigned using the [Console Setup menu]({{< relref "/SCALE/GettingStarted/install/ConsoleSetupMenuSCALE.md" >}}).

 {{< enterprise >}}
-SCALE Enterprise (HA) systems have specific network configuration requirements.
+TrueNAS Enterprise (HA) systems have specific network configuration requirements.
 Installing TrueNAS on High Availability (HA) systems and configuring networking is complicated and should be guided by Enterprise-level support.
 Contact iXsystems Support for assistance whenever attempting to install TrueNAS on Enterprise HA hardware or configure network settings.

-Refer to the [Preparing for SCALE UI Configuration (Enterprise)]({{< relref "InstallPrepEnterprise.md" >}}) and [Installing SCALE Enterprise (HA)]({{< relref "InstallEnterpriseHASCALE.md" >}}) for information on installing HA system and configuring networking.
+Refer to the [Preparing for TrueNAS UI Configuration (Enterprise)]({{< relref "InstallPrepEnterprise.md" >}}) and [Installing TrueNAS Enterprise (HA)]({{< relref "InstallEnterpriseHASCALE.md" >}}) for information on installing HA system and configuring networking.
 {{< expand "Contacting Support" "v" >}}
 {{< include file="/static/includes/iXsystemsSupportContact.md" >}}
 {{< /expand >}}
 {{< /enterprise >}}

-## Logging Into the SCALE UI
+## Logging Into the TrueNAS UI
 Use a computer with access to the same network as the TrueNAS system.
-Enter the host name and domain or IP address assigned to the primary network interface in a web browser to connect to the SCALE web interface.
+Enter the host name and domain or IP address assigned to the primary network interface in a web browser to connect to the TrueNAS web interface.

-The browser used to access the SCALE UI can impact the quality of your user experience.
+The browser used to access the TrueNAS UI can impact the quality of your user experience.
 We generally recommend using Firefox, Edge, or Chrome.

 {{< include file="/static/includes/RootLoginWarnSCALE.md" >}}